tycho/nethack/doc/build-linux.md

 ... to statically link all DynaHack-related libraries into a single `dynahack` binary.
 BEWARE: If this option is changed in a non-clean build directory the results may be unexpected; to avoid this, use `make clean`, or separate build directories for static and dynamic builds.

+If you want to compile with clang and it isn't already set as your default C compiler for your system, put "CC=/usr/bin/clang" in front of the cmake command, like so:

+    CC=/usr/bin/clang cmake ... (etc.)

 3. Compile the game
 -------------------